Neutralizer/MovementControllerByNeutralizer/README.md

 1. Click on the video feed on the location you want it to be placed.
 2. Select the key you want to virtualise from the key dropdown menu
 3. Choose the key type:
-* CONSTANT - whenever movement is detected, the key will be pressed with low delay - Equal to pressing repeatedly the selected key.
+* CONSTANT - whenever movement is detected, the key will be pressed and when more movement is detected it will refresh the action.
+When no movement is detected for a short period of time the key is released.
+Equal to constantly pressing the key and it will release by itself when left alone.
 * PRESS - (Default virtual type) whenever movement is detected, the key will be pressed with a normal delay - Equal to pressing a key once and releasing it.
 * TOGGLE - whenever movement is detected, the key will be held down.
 When movement is detected again the key will be released.
 Equal to leaving something heavy on your key to keep it pressed.
 4. Press Add.